axelchalon/axelchalon.github.io/0-book-review/_posts/2025-07-03-skin-in-the-game-summary.md

 - **An ant colony is not a collection of ants.** It's not "more" than the sum of its parts; it's different altogether.
 	- Parts and whole differ because what matters is the interactions between such parts — even if the interactions obey simple rules (emergence) (× Thinking in Systems; emergent strategy).
 ^
 - **Minority rule** ("the most intolerant wins"): a small intransigent group will eventually let everyone convert to their choices, to accomodate them.
 (The flexible group doesn't mind either option, but the intransigent group will only go with one; so everybody goes with one to [simplify]({% link 0-book-review/_posts/2025-05-19-laws-simplicity-john-maeda.md %}) — there is no downside) **The majority eventually submits to the minority.** Inclusivity/inclusiveness.
+(Applies to neurons? × Traumata)
 	- Finding the **greatest common factor** (× [sacred middle ground](https://positivejuice.wordpress.com/2010/02/25/desire-attraction-and-the-sacred-middle-ground/))
 	- Examples
 		- Inclusive bathrooms; kosher food; organic food; veganism; choice of messaging apps (network effect and boycotting/strong boundaries); wine over beer ("women will only drink wine, but men don't mind either; only serve wine to reduce glassware"); language (one person doesn't speak German, so the whole group switches to English); cancel culture; civil rights.